 I know we harp on this a lot in our blog posts.
 We also try our best to have our residents eat healthy in our assisted living homes.
 And we’re seeing wonderful results.
 The standard American diet of lots of processed foods and very few fruits and vegetables has contributed greatly to the Alzheimer’s epidemic.

-Instead of the normal American diet, Dr. Bredesen recommends a few changes are in order:
+Instead of the normal American diet, the Bredesen protocol recommends a few changes are in order:

 - Cut out the sugar.
 Sugar is a big contributor to inflammation in your body